Now booking trips for trophy Macks at Union Valley Reservoir. Check out my Guide Page for more information, or give me a call at

-Union Valley--5/14--Had a fantastic day fishing at Union Valley yesterday.
+Union Valley--5/14--Had a fantastic day fishing at UVR yesterday.
 Took out a great group of guys just back from Iraq.
-Early am start, we were able to find some nice kokes in the usual places at UVR.
+Early am start.
+We were able to find some nice kokes in the usual places.
 About mid day we decided to go try for some macks.
-We were able to find alot of rat macks in the 2-4 lb. range.
+We were able to find a lot of rat macks in the 2-4 lb. range.
 Since it has been a full moon, we decided to go back and try for some more kokanee and come back to the macks later in the afternoon.
 Late afternoon we headed out to one of my favorite secret spots to see if we could locate some trophy macks.
 Since one of the fellas hadn't been able to catch anything all day we all decided he would be the first one up to bat.
-We located some large arcs at 47 ft.
-So down went a 2 oz weight with a 30 inch leader with a frozen herring.
-We were able to watch the weight drop down on the fishfinder right next to the biggest arc.
+We located some large arcs at 47 ft. so down went a 2 oz. weight with a 3o inch leader with a frozen herring.
+We were able to watch the weight drop down on the fish finder right next to the biggest arc.
 Then the fun began.
 This fish went from about 47 ft. of water out to about 110 ft.
-After about a 26 minute long battle on light line, we were finally able to get this beast into the net.
+After about a 26 minute long battle on light line we were finally able to get this beats into the net.
 Just in time for the frayed leader to give out.
-What a great trophy fish.
+What a great fish.
 She is definitely going to be a wall hanger.
-She measured 37 inches long, and 21 inches around her girth.
-She was also full with a 14 inch small mouth bass, a limit of kokanee, all about 12 inches long all in various stages of digestion, and a decayed treble hook. (probably one of mine from sometime before) She also had 2 large egg skeins that had to have weighed at least a pound.
-We spent 10 hrs. on the water, trying to make sure these veterans had a great, fun relaxing day.
+She measured 37 inches long and 21 inches around her girth.
+She was also full with a 14 inch small mouth bass, a limit of kokanee all about 12 inches long and all in various stages of digestion and we also found a decayed treble hook.
+We spent 10 hrs on the water trying to make sure these veterans had a great fun relaxing day.
 All of us got more than we bargained for.

 Union Valley "Big Mack" 2/24/14